Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

 Cookham railway station is on the Marlow to Maidenhead branch line, and trains from here to London Paddington take around an hour.

-Modern day commuters into London Waterloo will make the journey in just under an hour via Datchet Station.
-The vilage has schools through to sixth form.
+Modern-day commuters into London Waterloo will make the journey in just under an hour via Datchet Station.
+The village has schools through to sixth form.

-On the day this aricle was updated in January 2022 there were just six listings for properties with three or more bedrooms showing as available in Eton on the Rightmove website.
+On the day this article was updated in January 2022, there were just six listings for properties with three or more bedrooms showing as available in Eton on the Rightmove website.
 Four of these were priced at under £500,000.

 The town of Eton lies across the River Thames from Windsor and is connected to it by Windsor Bridge.
 Eton is home to the world-famous college that bears its name.
-Eton College has educated Prime Ministers, nobility, public figures, and royalty from across the globe, and the college provides a great deal of the local employment opportunities, both directly and indirectly.
-The town itself has a number of notable and historic buldings.
+Eton College has educated Prime Ministers, nobility, public figures, and royalty from across the globe, and the college provides many local employment opportunities, both directly and indirectly.
+The town itself has a number of notable and historic buildings.
 It is on a railway line, and the journey into London takes around an hour.